liferay/liferay-mobile-sdk/modules/push-notifications-portlet/README.md

 #### iOS

-Push notfications to iOS devices use the Apple Push Notification service (APN).
+Push notfications to iOS devices use the Apple Push Notification service (APNs).
 For more information on how this service works, see [Apple's documentation](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html).
-The Liferay Push Notifications Portlet has two settings for configuring your portal to use APN:
+The Liferay Push Notifications Portlet has two settings for configuring your portal to use APNs:

-**Certificate Path**: The path to the `.p12` certificate file that authorizes the portlet to send notifications to APN.
+**Certificate Path**: The path to the `.p12` certificate file that authorizes the portlet to send notifications to APNs.
 To generate this certificate, carefully follow the steps described [here](https://parse.com/tutorials/ios-push-notifications) or [here](http://www.raywenderlich.com/32960/apple-push-notification-services-in-ios-6-tutorial-part-1).
 After generating the `.p12` file, store it on your server.
 The Certificate Path property points to this file on your server.

 **Certificate Password**: The password you used during the creation of the certificate.